kognifai/Kognifai/README.md

  ![](https://github.com/kognifai/Kognifai/blob/master/.attachments/IoT.png)

-The Connectors feed the Kognifai Edge Gateway which is responsible for data buffering in the case of connectivity loss, for compression, for secure authentication and transport encryption to the Kognifai cloud endpoints:
+The Connectors feed the Kognifai Edge Gateway which is responsible for data buffering in the case of connectivity loss, for compression, for secure authentication and for transport encryption to the Kognifai cloud endpoints:

 -	Secure and reliable data transfer from Edge to cloud using AMQP, MQTT or HTTPS over TLS
 -	Authentication towards Kognifai cloud services using certificates or shared secrets